Annual Self Report

 - CPTBC Code of Ethics

-- British Columbia Health Professions Act, College regulation of practice
+- British Columbia Health Professions Act and Physical Therapists Regulation

 - Infection control